Alaska's leading local provider

 Optometrist

-Dr. Berhow is a long-standing member of the American Optometric Association and Alaska Optometric Association.
+Dedicated to exceptional patient care, Dr. Berhow is a long-standing member of the American Optometric Association and Alaska Optometric Association.
 She grew up in Minnesota and North Dakota, where her parents still live.
-She completed her undergraduate at North Dakota State University, and Optometry school at Pacific University College in Forest Grove, Oregon.
+She completed her undergraduate degree at North Dakota State University, and Optometry school at Pacific University College in Forest Grove, Oregon.
 Dr. Berhow Graduated in 1997 and moved to Alaska to "try it out," and it has been home ever since.

-Dr. Berhow has spent the last 22 years in Anchorage, Alaska practicing primary care optometry, which mainly consists of prescribing glasses and contact lenses, treating a wide scope of eye conditions, and co-managing LASIK and cataract surgeries.
-She ran her own practice next to the Lenscrafters in the Sears Mall for 19 years until deciding to join Alaska Lasik & Cataract Center at the end of 2019.
+Dr. Berhow has spent her career in Anchorage, Alaska practicing primary care optometry, which mainly consists of prescribing glasses and contact lenses, treating a wide scope of eye conditions, and co-managing LASIK and cataract surgeries.
+She ran her own practice for over 19 years until we were fortunate enough to have her join our practice.

 Dr. Berhow enjoys travel, swimming, camping (especially in her vintage 1985 Toyota Dolphin), reading, movies, gardening, and attending concerts and music festivals.
 She is a bit of a crazy plant lady with about 100 house plants.
 She also enjoys giving back to the community she serves through philanthropic means such as the Alzheimer's Association, the Alaska Food Bank, Alaska Center for the Blind and Visually Impaired, and the American Red Cross.